Lorybat1998UCD/CLSEAssign3/README FILE GROUP 8.txt

+Please note the files which compile correctly are those with "ok" at the end.

  Please ignore the folder contained in this repo, it contains a copy of the code files that were put up on moodle.

 *******
 ##### READ ME #####